hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 }
 ```

 The `printf()` function prints a format string to standard out.
 Format strings can contain special control characters and variable placeholders in addition to regular text.
 In the example above we see `'\n'`, the newline control character.
 Save this code to a file called `helloworld.c` and then we can compile it.
-To compile the application we use the C compiler from the GNU Compiler Collection (GCC) which should already be installed on the lab machines.
-To compile your program and create an executable file called "helloworld", run the following command in the terminal (do not forget to change to your working directory before running the command)
+To compile the application we can use the C compiler from the GNU Compiler Collection (GCC) which should already be installed on the lab machines.
+To compile your program and create an executable file called "helloworld", run the following command in the terminal (do not forget to change to your working directory before running the command):

 ```
 $ gcc -o helloworld helloworld.c